 Telefax: +49 (0)3521 4706-99

 The rooms in the academy are not hotel like; hair dryer will be available at the reception only.
-Soap and towels are provided.
+Soap and towels are provided and changed regularly.
 There is no room service.

 NOTE: It is strictly forbidden to smoke in the guest rooms; the fire detector is very sensitive and if the fire service is automatically called you will be charged for the mission.